 Phone Numbers in Subaccounts

-If you have set up subaccounts of your project, the phone numbers owned by your subaccounts will not appear on the Active Numbers Console page of your main project.
+If you have set up subaccounts of your account, the phone numbers owned by your subaccounts will not appear on the Active Numbers Console page of your main account.
 You will need to go to the Active Numbers page for your specific subaccount to see release these numbers.

 For help switching between subaccounts, please see View and Create New Twilio Subaccounts.